RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ma/ma-3.3.md

 ## Control Statement

-Prevent the removal of maintenance equipment containing organizational information by:
+The organization prevents the unauthorized removal of maintenance equipment containing organizational information by:

 - \[(a)\] Verifying that there is no organizational information contained on the equipment;